Your 3 People…

 What Role Does a Coach Play?

 The role of a business or personal coach is to be all three of these people in one.
 The role of a coach is not to tell you want what you want to hear or judge anything coming from your mouth, (trust me, I have heard it all and likely done most of it as well).
-The role of an effective coach is to provide insight so you can navigate through the issues, situations or opportunities with clarity.
-Let’s talk through some examples.

 I have a client who was suspecting that his company was trying to push him out of the business.
 He was stressed to the point where it had begun to affect his health.
 He was sickened by the idea that he may get laid off and was worried that he would not be able to find another job due to his age.
 As we talked through what he was picking up as signs from his supervisor, we began to uncover the manager’s style and how my client was not managing up to meet that style.
 We shifted his approach to his manager and applied some techniques to best work with his manager’s style.
 Slowly he went from being on the outside of decisions to being asked to attend brainstorming sessions and became a trusted adviser.
 After a few weeks of this new type of dynamic, we set up an approach for him to ask his supervisor for feedback regarding his performance now versus just a month prior and what he heard was surprising to him.
 His supervisor shared that he previously seemed like he was “checked out” and just “going through the motions” of his job, so he assumed that he was looking for another job.
 Rather than invest in him more, he felt that he needed to come up with someone to back fill him as he was certain that my client was going to resign any day.
 What was so interesting about this feedback was that both parties believed that the other one was going to end the position, which could have very well happened, had it not been addressed.
 My client could have called any of the three friends he had and there may have been a different outcome but as a Business Coach my role is to assess the entirety of a situation from an unbiased view to get to the underlying issue.
 Identifying the proper techniques to be able to manage up correctly was crucial to this situation and is an approach that we have used with two of his other superiors.
 What is your manager’s style?
 Are you managing up correctly for that style?